Muslim conquest of Persia: Muhammad's Letter

 There are differing accounts of the reaction of Khosrow II.
+According to tradition, the letter was sent through Abd Allah ibn Hudhafa who, through the governor of Bahrain, delivered it to the Khosrow.
+Upon reading it Khosrow II reportedly tore up the document, saying, "A pitiful slave among my subjects dares to write his name before mine" and wrote to Badhan, his vassal ruler of Yemen: “It has reached my ears that a person has claimed Prophethood in Hijaz.
+Arrange to send two brave and courageous persons to him so that they may bring him to me as a captive.”
+When Abd Allah ibn Hudhafa told Muhammad how Khosrow had torn his letter to pieces, Muhammad is said to have stated, "May God [likewise] tear apart his kingdom," while reacting to the Caesar's behavior saying, "May God preserve his kingdom." when the soldiers arrived, they informed him of what they were ordered to do. after some talks Muhammad asked them to wait till the following day when he was to meet them again.
+In the meantime, Muslims attest that Mohammad received information through the angel Gabriel (Jabra’il) that Allah had caused Khosrow Parviz to be killed by Shirweih, his own son, giving him the exact time of night and the date when Khosrow Parviz was killed in Persia. after this event. badhan accepted islam through this supposed miracle.

 Military

 Years of warfare between the Sasanians and the Byzantines, as well as the strain of the Khazar invasion of Transcaucasia, had exhausted the army.
-No effective ruler followed Khosrau II, causing chaos in society and problems in the provincial administration, until Yazdegerd III rose to power.
+No effective ruler followed Khosrow II, causing chaos in society and problems in the provincial administration, until Yazdegerd III rose to power.
 All these factors undermined the strength of the Persian army.
 Yazdegerd III was merely 8 years old when he came to the throne and, lacking experience, did not try to rebuild the army.
 The Sasanian Empire was highly decentralized, and was in fact a "confederation" with the Parthians, who themselves retained a high level of independence.
 After the last Sasanian-Byzantine war, the Parthians wanted to withdraw from the confederation, and the Sasanians were thus ill-prepared and ill-equipped to mount an effective and cohesive defense against the Muslim armies.
 Moreover, the powerful northern and eastern Parthian families, the Kust-i Khwarasan and Kust-i Adurbadagan, withdrew to their respective strongholds and made peace with the Arabs, refusing to fight alongside the Sasanians.

-Pourshariati argues that the Arab conquest of Mesopotamia "took place, not, as has been conventionally believed, in the years 632–634, after the accession of the last Sasanian king Yazdgerd III (632–651) to power, but in the period from 628 to 632."
+Pourshariati argues that the Arab conquest of Mesopotamia "took place, not, as has been conventionally believed, in the years 632–634, after the accession of the last Sasanian king Yazdegerd III (632–651) to power, but in the period from 628 to 632."
 An important consequence of this change in timeline means that the Arab conquest started precisely when the Sasanians and Parthians were engaged in internecine warfare over who was to succeed the Sasanian throne.